MirageNet/SteamyFaceNG/README.md

 Both of these projects need to be installed and working before you can use this transport.

-    SteamWorks.NET SteamyFaceNG relies on Steamworks.NET to communicate with the Steamworks API.
-Requires .Net 4.x Mirror FizzySteamworks is also obviously dependant on MirrorNG which is a streamline, bug fixed, maintained version of UNET for Unity.
+    Facepunch SteamyFaceNG relies on Facepunch to communicate with the Steamworks API.
+Requires .Net 4.x Mirror SteamyFaceNG is also obviously dependant on MirrorNG which is a streamline, bug fixed, maintained version of UNET for Unity.

 SteamyFaceNG is only for 64bit version.
 If you require 32bit you will need to find the dlls yourself.